 Additionally, CSLB implemented process improvements and training procedures for both remote and in-office staff, which have improved processing times.
-Through the changes implemented by the Licensing Division, which included standardizing staff review procedures for all incoming applications (where there was previously process variation among staff), processing times were reduced by several days or weeks since June 2023.
+Through the changes implemented by the Licensing Division, which included standardizing staff review procedures for all incoming applications (where there was previously process variation among staff).
+This new process has reduced processing times by several days or weeks since June 2023.
 However, these times are not reflected during the timeframes reported on Table 7a.

 The Licensing Division has also implemented electronic methods for license and renewal processing to improve efficiency.
 For example, staff have begun contacting applicants by email when an address is available instead of the traditional process of generating and mailing form letters to notify applicants of errors on their application.
 Notification by email allows applicants to receive notification of issues the day CSLB first handles their application rather than waiting for a letter to be issued and arrive in the mail.
 To expand electronic communication for all applicants and licensees, CSLB sponsored SB 630 (Dodd, Chapter 153, Statutes of 2023) to require an email address upon application or renewal.
 Further, CSLB's IT Division developed capability for online renewals, which updates the license immediately.
-While some licensees still submit paper renewals, the number of licensees who renew online is increasing each year and reflected by corresponding shorter cycle times for renewals.
+While some licensees still submit paper renewals, the number of licensees who renew online is increasing each year, which is reflected by the decreasing cycle times for renewals.